hmEmmy/Clubs/README.md

 ## 📦 Installation

-1. Download the plugin from the releases page.
+1. Clone this repository and compile the plugin on an IDE.
-2. Add the `.jar` file to your Minecraft server's `/plugins` directory.
+2. Add the compiled `.jar` file to your Minecraft server's `/plugins` directory.
 3. Configure the `config.yml` file:
     - Set up **MongoDB** and **Redis** credentials.
 4. Start or reload your server to initialize the plugin.